 Roman Central Heating

 The walls in four rooms survive to a height of 4-6 feet and the hard red concrete floors cover substantially complete central-heating systems.
 Visitors can see the large arched flues, the various heating channels and the vertical wall-flues that kept the building comfortably warm 1,800 years ago.

 The burial by the Roman Army resulted in the unique survival of over 400 square feet of Painted plaster, the most extensive ever found north of the Alps.
 Above a lower dado, of red or green, visitors can still see an architectural scheme of many coloured panels framed by fluted columns.
 The columns sit on projecting bases above a stage, producing a clear 3-D effect.
 Parts of 28 panels survive, each with a motif relating to Bacchus, the Roman God of wine.

-PLEASE NOTE THE ROMAN PAINTED HOUSE REMAINS CLOSED UNTIL AN OPENING DATE HAS BEEN DECIDED.
+PLEASE NOTE THE ROMAN PAINTED HOUSE IS NOW CLOSED FOR THE WINTER.

 This major tourist attraction is managed and staffed entirely by volunteers, who have worked here for the past 39 years.
 There are no paid staff.
 Occasionally, through illness or other problems, some volunteers may not be available as planned and (rarely) days may be missed.
 If your visit involves a long journey, you might consider phoning the Painted House in advance to ensure that it's open when you arrive –01304 203279.